ninoseki/sbom-workshop/docs/lectures/lockfile_101.md

 >
 > --- https://maven.apache.org/shared/maven-archiver/

-Note that there is another approach that does not rely on a lock file.

 ## Go & Rust

 Modern languages such as Go and Rust have a feature to perform an audit on an executable by embedding metadata in a section.